liquity/dev/README.md

 `getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total CLV debt.
 Returns 2^256 -1 if they have 0 debt.

-`getCDPOwnersCount(`): get the number of active CDPs in the system
+`getCDPOwnersCount()`: get the number of active CDPs in the system

+`getApproxHint(uint _CR, uint _numTrials)`: helper function, returns a positional hint for the sorted list.
+Used for transactions that must efficiently re-insert a CDP to the sorted list

+`getRedemptionHints(uint _CLVamount, uint _price)`: helper function specifically for redemptions.
+Returns two hints - the first is positional, the second ensures transaction success.

+`checkRecoveryMode()`: reveals whether or not the system is in Recovery Mode (i.e. whether the Total Collateral Ratio (TCR) is below the Critical Collateral Ratio (CCR))

 ### Stability Pool Functions - _PoolManager.sol_

 `provideToSP(uint _amount)`: allows stablecoin holders to deposit `_amount` of CLV to the Stability Pool.
 If they already have tokens in the pool, it sends all accumulated ETH gains to their address.
 It tops up their CLV deposit by `_amount`, and reduces their CLV balance by `_amount`.
+This function automatically withdraws the user's entire accumulated ETH gain from the Stability Pool to their address.

-`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of CLV from the Stability Pool.
+`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of CLV from the Stability Pool, up to the value of their remaining Stability deposit.
 Sends all their accumulated ETH gains to their address, and increases their CLV balance by `_amount`.
-Any CLV left after withdrawal remains in the Stability Pool and will earn further rewards for the user.
+If the user makes a partial withdrawal, their deposit remainder will earn further rewards.

-`withdrawFromSPtoCDP(address _user, address _hint)`: sends the user’s entire accumulated ETH gain to their address, and updates their CLV deposit.
+`withdrawFromSPtoCDP(address _user, address _hint)`: sends the user's entire accumulated ETH gain to the user's active CDP, and updates their Stability deposit with its accumulated loss from debt absorptions.
 If called by an externally owned account, the argument \_user must be the calling account.

-`withdrawPenaltyFromSP(address _address)`: if a user has ‘overstayed’ in the Stability Pool past the point at which their deposit was depleted, their subsequent ETH gains are available for anyone to claim.
-This function sends any claimable ETH to the caller’s address, and any legitimate ETH gain (from before the overstay penalty began) to the `_address`.
+`getTCR()`: returns the Total Collateral Ratio (TCR) of the system, based on the entire (active and defaulted) debt, and the entire (active and defaulted) collateral

+`getCurrentETHGain(address _user)`: returns the accumulated ETH gain for a given Stability Pool depositor

+`getCompoundedCLVDeposit(address _user)`: returns the remaining deposit amount for a given Stability Pool depositor

 ### Individual Pool Functions - _StabilityPool.sol_, _ActivePool.sol_, _DefaultPool.sol_